RichardoC/kube-audit-rest/README.md

 ### Example usage

-These can be found in the `examples` directory, and documented in this readme.
+These can be found in the <./examples> directory, and documented in this readme.

 ### Resource requirements